 Our directors review and approve our strategic plan and oversee our management.
-Our Board of Directors held eight meetings during 2011.
+Our Board of Directors held six in-person meetings and four telephonic meetings during 2012.
 Each regularly scheduled meeting of the Board includes an executive session of only independent directors.
 We encourage our directors to attend the annual shareholders' meeting.
-During 2011, every director attended at least 75 percent of the combined total of Board meetings and Committee meetings on which the director served and all directors attended the 2011 annual meeting of shareholders.
+During 2012, every director attended at least 75 percent of the combined total of Board meetings and Committee meetings on which the director served and all directors attended the 2012 annual meeting of shareholders.